 Failing to plan is planning to fail.
 Having a very basic plan such as the distance or frequency of your intended runs means that you are less likely to progress too quickly or make other erratic changes increase your risk of injury.
 If you need help making a basic running plan, have a chat with your physiotherapist, who can help you create a plan which is sustainable and will minimise your risk of injury.

-Melbourne CBD Physio offers Running Assessments for this exact reason.
+Melbourne CBD Physiotherapy and Sports Medicine offers Running Assessments for this exact reason.
 Get injury screened and have a professional look after your training progressions.

 2. Don’t go too hard too soon